 As owners, we tend to focus all of our attention on promoting the property with very little effort on selling ourselves as a benefit.

-You have to think about the customer’s selection process like an interview, and the traveler as the boss.
+You have to consider the customer’s selection process, like an interview, and the traveler as the boss.

 Leaving your profile area blank is like not showing up for the interview.

 We’ve got to step out from behind the curtain and be the face of our company, much like Papa John is for his pizza business.

 Just like a job interview, you have to sell yourself as being the best candidate for the job.